 CAN I GET SICK FROM THE FLU VACCINE?

 The Quadrivalent vaccine cannot cause influenza illness, because the vaccine viruses used to make it are ‘inactivated’ (killed) or weakened.

 ARE THERE ANY SIDE EFFECTS FROM THE FLU VACCINATION?

 Side effects of most flu vaccines may include pain, redness, and swelling at the injection site, fever, fatigue, and muscle aches.

 WHEN IS THE BEST TIME TO GET A FLU SHOT?

 While the peak for influenza typically hits late December through March, the season can begin in October and last through May.
 While flu spreads every year, the timing, severity and length of the season varies from year to year.
-Recall that last year's flu was worse than in recent years.
-The CDC recommends getting vaccinated as soon as vaccines are available.
+This year's flu is expected to be more prevalent than last year's.
+The CDC recommends getting vaccinated as soon as they are available.